Prag8855/aab/content/guides/work-visa.md

 **[Starting a new job in Germany ➞](/guides/find-a-job-in-berlin#step-6-start-working)**

-### 6. Convert your National Visa into a Blue Card
+### 6. Convert your National Visa into a work visa

-Your National Visa is valid for 6 to 12 months.[^29] After your arrive in Germany, you must convert it into a Blue Card at the *[[Ausländerbehörde]]*.
+Your National Visa is valid for 6 to 12 months.[^29] After your arrive in Germany, you must convert it into a work visa at the *[[Ausländerbehörde]]*.

 In Berlin, you must convert your National Visa **8 weeks before it expires**, not sooner.[^39]

-To convert your National Visa into a Blue Card:
+To convert your National Visa into a work visa:

 1. **Book an Ausländerbehörde appointment**
     [Look for an *Ausländerbehörde* appointment](/guides/berlin-auslanderbehorde-appointment) 3 to 4 months before your National Visa expires.
 It's really hard to find an appointment.
 2. **Go to your appointment**
-    During the appointment, they take your fingerprints for your Blue Card.
+    During the appointment, they take your fingerprints for your work visa.
 It takes around 15 minutes.
-3. **Wait for your Blue Card**
+3. **Wait for your work visa**
     {{ RESIDENCE_PERMIT_WAIT_TIME }}, you get a letter.
-It's your Blue Card, or an invitation to collect your Blue Card at the *Ausländerbehörde*.
+It's your work visa, or an invitation to collect your work visa at the *Ausländerbehörde*.
 4. **[Activate your eID](#activate-your-eid)** (optional)

-Your Blue Card is a plastic card.
-It's valid for up to 4 years.
+Your work visa is a plastic card.
+It's valid for up to 3 years.
 You can [renew it](#renew-your-work-visa) before it expires.

 ## Required documents